dormanh/place_cell_explorer/README.md

 ## Usage

+[Click here](https://place-cell-explorer.herokuapp.com/) to see the dashboard.

 ### Data structure and access

-The data originally used in this project is not public.
+The data presented on the dashboard above is currently not public.
 To operate the app using your own data, you need to upload it to an s3 bucket and set the corresponding environment variables:
 * `AWS_BUCKET`
 * `AWS_ACCESS_KEY_ID`
 * `AWS_SECRET_ACCESS_KEY`